the-events-calendar/tribe-common/docs/Abstracts/Custom_Table_Repository.md

 # Custom Table Repository Contract and Abstract

-This document describes the Custom Table Repository system in TEC Common, which provides a powerful query builder and data access layer for custom database tables.
+This document describes the Custom Table Repository system in TEC Common, which provides a query builder and data access layer for custom database tables.

 ## Overview